 Another way is, like us, unintentionally finding out you have a nest in the roof of your kitchen where the vent leads out, until some newly hatched chicks leave you wondering if your new washing machine is breaking down, until you finally discover where the noise is coming from.
 And for the record, they make an alarmingly loud amount of noise!

 There’s a common misconception that it’s only beneficial to feed birds in winter, as this is the time of year when natural food stores are scarce.
+Anything from nuts to suet for birds is appreciated by them.
 However, food shortages can occur at any time of year, so it’s important to keep your bird feeder topped up year round, to help keep Britain’s birds fluttering around for as long as possible!